 Cargo and Company Issues

 Lastly, cargo and company issues are another common cause of semi-truck accidents.
-According to the FMCSA, there are strict rules for loading a truck to avoid catastrophic accidents with these heavy trucks.
+According to the FMCSA, there are strict truck loading rules to avoid catastrophic accidents with these heavy trucks.
 Failure to follow these rules might look like:

-- Overloading Cargo – Exceeding the weight limits of a truck can affect its balance and handling, especially in a windy situation.
+- Overloading Cargo—Exceeding a truck’s weight limit can affect its balance and handling, especially in a windy situation.

 - Trucking Safety Violations – Companies might prioritize profits over safety, which means they will cut corners to save costs.